jenkins-x/jx-docs/content/en/v3/admin/guides/jenkins/getting-started.md

 kubectl get ing
 ```

-Jenkins X will have generated a username of **admin** and a random password which is stored in your secret store (either Vault or your cloud secret manager).
+JayeX will have generated a username of **admin** and a random password which is stored in your secret store (either Vault or your cloud secret manager).

 To find the admin password so that you can login to Jenkins try: